DuoAlly/oscar-chatbot/README.md

 # Oscar Chatbot

-Oscar Chatbot is an AI-powered assistant that answers questions from Oscar's documentation.
+Oscar Chatbot is an open-source AI-powered chatbot assistant that answers questions from Oscar's documentation.
 It uses FAISS for indexing, Sentence Transformers for embeddings, and OpenAI’s GPT-3.5 for generating responses.
 The project features a Flask backend and a JavaScript frontend styled with a GitBook-inspired design.

 ## Requirements